Policies

 Reports

 Whenever problem behavior results in the police being called to the library, the Library Director should make the call, If the Director is not on duty, and the supervisor on duty will then call.
 In such cases, the Library Director must be notified as soon as possible.
+An Incident Report form should be completed whenever a problem results in the police being called to the library.

 Emergency Situations